danicaboe/danicaboe/README.md

-- 👋 Hi, I’m Danica Boe and I'm a Data Engineer.
+- 👋 Hi, I’m Danica Boe and I'm a Data Scientist.
 - 👀 I’m interested in biological research using technology, running down linux rabit holes, and creating a comprehensive list of software and systems used within the data world.
 - 🌱 I’m currently learning PostgreSQL, VIM, AWS, REST API's and Machine Learning.
 - 💞️ I’m looking to collaborate on data projects using Tableau, API's, cloud databases, SQL and Python.